 Exploring the gig economy

 In a nutshell, the gig economy represents a free market where organisations contract with freelancers and individual contractors to work on short term projects in most cases.
 The term ‘gig economy’ was first introduced during the 2008 financial crisis in a time where full time jobs were difficult to find, and companies looked for cheaper alternatives to get things done.
 The trend stood the test of time thanks to widespread communication and collaborative solutions and the willingness of businesses and individuals alike to collaborate in this new way of work.
 In fact, according to an Upwork study, 61% of independent workers stated that they take on freelance gigs by choice.
-The study also found that freelancers prioritise achieving a better work-life balance, with 51% stating they would not return to traditional jobs at any cost.
+The study also found that freelancers, including freelance marketers, prioritise achieving a better work-life balance, with 51% stating they would not return to traditional jobs at any cost.

 Some businesses like Uber are also willingly adopting the gig economy and have even based their entire business model on individual contractors with more industries and even governmental organisations progressively adopting such models.